 Road story: Your best or worst experience: It would have to be a worst experience but best band memory.
 Dena & Company was performing at Lou's Blues Upstairs in Indiatlantic, Florida.
 This is a club where the 2nd floor overlooks the main floor.
 It's a great club on the beach and it's frequented by a great mix of people and there's ALWAYS motorcycles.
 Well, there we were performing and recording a live album right in the middle of the NCAA Basketball Playoffs so, quite regularly, the crowd would roar at the game and stomp their feet which, of course, made the floor vibrate.
 We were doing pretty well at staying on track until a biker incensed by the way the game was going... backed his massive Harley up to the double doors, had a couple friends hold the door open and filled Lou's Blues Upstairs with not only sound of a revving Harley but exhaust fumes.
 We all just looked at each other and fell over laughing.
 The sound engineer wasn't quite so amused, however, poor guy!
 We each kept a copy of the recording and we still fall apart when we listen to it.
-Up until his death a few months ago, John Fitzgerald (our bassist) and I never could look at each other during subsequent gigs without breaking up.
+Up until his death several years ago, John Fitzgerald (our bassist) and I never could look at each other during subsequent gigs without breaking up.

 Favorite venue: I don't have a specific venue that's a favorite but a "type."
 They are the small, intimate places that are reminiscent of a 40-esque jazz club where people come to sit close to each other, enjoying the ambiance of the room and letting the music and the musician be a part of their experience.
 As a vocalist, I love making that individual connection with the audience.